swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 Some packages require specific language or linker flags that SwiftPM doesn’t currently support, and some packages may desire other configurable properties as well.
-We want to have a real robust "build settings" model for adding these kinds of properties, potentially including including conditional settings and fine-grained control over what parts of the package use which property values.
+We want to have a real, robust "build settings" model for adding these kinds of properties, potentially including conditional settings and fine-grained control over what parts of the package use which property values.

 Thread: N/A